KesseNones/EcksDee-Programming-Language/README.md

 These examples are by no means exhaustive in terms of the potential of this fancy operator!
-Any code that's put in the `attempt` block can be recovered from with the code in the `onError` block in the event of an error.
-The use cases for this are vast!
+Any code that's put in the `attempt` block can be recovered from with the code in the `onError` block in the event of an error. <br> The potential use cases for this are vast!

 ### Comments and Whitespace Information
 The way EcksDee largely tokenizes its code is by whitespace.